escherina/rve.com-docker/jekyll-app/_posts/2016-11-27-using-create-react-app-with-sass.md

 ---
-title: "Create React App with Sass and concurrently"
+title: "Using Create React App with Sass"
 date: 2016-11-27
 ---